Peace Monuments

 December 10, 1999 - Green Island Monument, Green Island (Taiwan).
 "Memorializes individuals who Taiwan's former rulers imprisoned there for their political beliefs during what is known as the White Terror period."
 Dedicated by president Lee Teng-Hui who apologized to the vicitims of Green Island.
 Part of the eventual Green Island Memorial Park was opened at the same time.
 Green Island is 33 km off Taiwan's southeast coast.

 December 31, 1999 - World Peace Bell, Newport, Kentucky (USA) -- just across Ohio River from Cincinnatti, Ohio.
 World's largest free-swinging bell.
 Dedicated on the eve of the new millenium.
-Cast in France in 1998 for the Verdin Company of Cincinnatti.
+Project begun by Wayne Carlisle, president of the Millenium Monument Company.
+Inscribed "The World Peace Bell is a symbol of freedom and peace, honoring our past, celebrating our present, and inspiring our future."
+Cast in Nantes (France) by Paccard Bell Foundry on December 11, 1998, the 50th Anniversary of the Universal Declaration of Human Rights (UDHR).
+The Bell has an inscription commemorating that document, as well as engravings marking the most important events of the past 1,000 years."
 Not associated with World Peace Bell Association (Japan).
 Entry #355 in the "Peace Movement Directory" by James Richard Bennett (2001).
 Click here for air view.
+Click here for other peace bells.